 Expats who would prefer to go to a private hospital in Greece would do well to have a private healthcare policy, since they will be responsible for the full cost of their treatment.

 Expats who work in Greece make compulsory contributions to the public healthcare system, as do their employers.
 These contributions give expats access to the public system.

 Private healthcare services are popular among those who can afford them, and expats with the means to do so are advised to take out a private medical insurance policy to cover costs.

 Pharmacies in Greece

-Pharmacies in Greece are normally marked by a green equal-armed cross, often against a white background.
-They are widely available, especially in larger cities and are generally a reliable first line of defence against illness.
+Pharmacies in Greece are normally marked by a green cross.
+They are widely available, especially in larger cities, and are generally a reliable first line of defence against illness.
 Many Greek pharmacists will speak English and are capable diagnosticians who may save expats a trip to the doctor.

 Emergency services in Greece